 , which kids of all ages will find amusing and informative.

 There are plenty of outdoor and indoor activities children and teenagers can engage in on a Serbia holiday.
 One of Belgrade's most popular recreation areas, Ada Ciganlija

 offers sailing and diving opportunities, basketball, football, and volleyball courts, bungee jumping, and rock climbing sites.
 For a different perspective of Belgrade

 , explore river cruises and cycling paths along Danube River

 .
 Serbian mountains boast nature resorts and welcoming villages.
 Take your children skiing on Kopaonik

 .
 Paintball Beograd Arena No1

-, and real-time problem solving games, such as Trap Belgrade and EscapeGame
+, X-Combat, and real-time problem solving games, such as Trap Belgrade and EscapeGame

 , might interest your teenagers.
 If you are looking for something more informative, take your kids to Nikola Tesla Museum